Book Coverage: It’s All About Connections — Or Is It?

 I’m sure you’ve heard this one before: “If you want to get any attention for your book, you’ve gotta know the right people.
 It’s all about connections.”

-While there’s some truth to that—humans do tend to prefer people we know to people we don’t—it’s not the whole story.
+There’s definitely some truth to that — humans do tend to prefer people we know to people we don’t — but it’s not the whole story.
+And it shouldn’t stop you from reaching out to a journalist who seems like a good fit for your book.

 Take a step back and think about it.
 It’s simply not possible for editors and producers to meet all their coverage needs with people they know.
 If, for example, they have to produce 3 interviews a week, they’re not going to have 3 friends who have just published a book on their show each and every week.